Zoetermeer, history in a nutshell

 Palenstein

-New center: city center
+New center: City center

 In the 1980s Zoetermeer got a new center: the Stadshart.
 As a result, Dorpsstraat lost its center function.
 In Stadshart central facilities came such as City Hall, theater and a shopping center.
 In recent years, Stadshart has been given a contemporary design.
 Street furniture was designed especially for Stadshart.
 The range of stores has been expanded with Spazio in Centrum-West.

-Noordhove to the Zoetermeerseplas
+Noordhove on the Zoetermeerseplas

 Rokkeveen

-VINEX site
+VINEX location